Information Technology Services Operations Manual - Master Data Management, Data Classification and Usage, and Data Storage

 The University protects the confidentiality of personal and health information it collects for both its own operations and the conduct of research

-• Complying with the University’s Information Privacy Policy and Student Access, Progression and Wellbeing Policy
+• complying with the University’s Information Privacy Procedure and Study Adjustment and Course Flexibility Guidelines

 Ownership and rights associated with data created, collected and stored is clarified and managed appropriately